 Professionally pricing your photography will be the difference between just taking photos on the side to a full-time profitable business.
-It’s all about attracting the ideal clients, finding balance, strategic wording, and a polished presentation.
+It’s all about attracting the ideal clients, finding balance, strategic wording, and a polished presentation, ideally, using modern tools like Honeybook, Dubsado, or Bloom.

 Most potential clients don’t know the difference between good photos and bad photos, they will read the quality of your work on your price tag. —Sean Tucker.